Medically reviewed by Drugs.com. Last updated on Jan 26, 2022.

 Never share insulin needles or syringes with others under any circumstances.
 It is not safe for one pen to be used for more than one person.
 Sharing needles can result in transmission of hepatitis viruses, HIV, or other bloodborne illnesses.

-Your doctor will want to check your progress at regular visits, especially during the first few weeks you take insulin human regular.
+It is very important that your doctor check your progress at regular visits, especially during the first few weeks you are using insulin human regular.
 Blood tests may be needed to check for unwanted effects.

 It is very important to follow carefully any instructions from your health care team about: